sunjiao123sun/CrimeForecaster/README.md

 ## Acknowledgement

 We want to thank all the research works we have cited in our paper, including MiST, DCRNN, etc. They all bring precious insights into our work!

-Please do not distribute our code and dataset before our work gets accepted.
-We appreciate all the efforts you put into reviewing CrimeForecaster!            ----- CrimeForecaster Team